mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: A

-I had never heard of Pyle as a brand, but I found the shelves online, and they seemed like a match for what I wanted.
-They've worked out well.
+I had never heard of Pyle as a brand, but they seemed like a match for what I wanted, and they've worked out well.

+TODO: Photo

 They were easy to install, they're low in price, and they have a lip that prevents components from sliding off the rack.